-If nothing else, Fury achieves something that no other Hollywood movie about the Second World War I’ve seen has ever done- it makes the allied troops out to be complete and utter cunts, making them almost equal with the Nazis, the biggest cunts in human existence.
+If nothing else, Fury achieves something that no other Hollywood movie about the Second World War I’ve seen has ever done – it makes the allied troops appear as completely and utterly reprehensible as their German enemies.
 I once read an interview with Austrian director Michael Haneke after he’d been Academy Award nominated for Amour where he claimed that the idea of making a film about the Second World War (specifically the holocaust) was “unspeakable”.
-This was due to the simplification of a complex situation into good and evil narratives- even if it is the only war where the good and evil lines are clearly drawn.
+This was due to the simplification of a complex situation into good and evil narratives – even if it is the only war where the good and evil lines are clearly drawn.

 I haven’t been a fan of director David Ayer’s previous films, especially considering his previous two have been the trigger-happy likes of End of Watch and the already-forgotten Arnold Schwarzenegger flop Sabotage.
 Whereas those films took great delight in the onscreen carnage, this feels like it was made by a completely different director; the characters here aren’t made out to be likable like they were in the aforementioned two efforts, which means that we get an accurate impression of the horror of war as it turns characters who would be the heroes of any other movie into characters who don’t exist as protagonists or antagonists.